 - 7. Intellectual Property.
 The parties agree that the work made in the course of any "District" supported effort shall be the property of the "District". - 8.
 Obligations of the "District".
 The "District" shall: - a.
 Apply every Payment in support of the Project; - b.
 Adhere to the Budget; - c.
 Adhere to the goals and purposes of the Program, as described in this Agreement and the Scope of Services, Exhibit A; - d.
-Provide TPF with written reports ("Reports"), which shall be delivered to TPF not more than thirty (30) days following the end of each grading period.
+Provide TPF with one written report ("Report"), which shall be delivered to TPF no later than December 15, 2011.
 The District will provide TPF verbal reports on an "as requested by TPF" basis.
-Each Report shall (i) detail the manner in which proceeds from any Payments made hereunder have been allocated from the closing date of the prior Report (or from the date of this Agreement in the case of the first Accounting) through a closing date of thirty (30) days before the due date of the Report, (ii) reflect any divergence from the Budget, (iii) include a statement that all affirmative obligations under this Agreement have been met.
+Each Report shall (i) detail the manner in which proceeds from any Payments made hereunder have been allocated from the closing date of the prior Report (or from the date of this Agreement in the case of the first Accounting) November 15, 2011, (ii) reflect any divergence from the Budget, (iii) include a statement that all affirmative obligations under this Agreement have been met.
 In furtherance of the parties mutual goal of learning from the shared experience created through this Agreement, each Report also shall set forth the reflections and observations of the "District" regarding the goals, dynamics, successes and failures of the Project for the period covered by the Report; - e.
-Meet with TPF at the end of each grading period to review Reports and more frequently as requested by TPF; - f.
+Meet with TPF prior to the end of 2011 to review Reports and more frequently as requested by TPF; - f.
 Use no portion of any Payment to carry on propaganda or otherwise attempt to influence legislation, to influence the outcome of a public election, to carry on a voter registration drive, to make a grant that does not comply with Code Section 4945(d)(3) or (4), or to finance an activity for any purpose other than the charitable purposes stated in Code Section 170(c)(2)(B). - 9.
 Early Cessation of Payments.
 TPF reserves the right to cease making any further Payments hereunder in the event the "District" fails to comply with its affirmative obligations under this Agreement or with any other terms of this Agreement. - 10.
 Liability.
 As between them, the parties agree that each will be solely responsible for the actions of its employees and agents in performing the acts contemplated in this Agreement.
 Nothing contained herein shall be deemed to constitute a waiver of sovereign immunity on the part of the School Board or to affect, limit or reduce the protection afforded the School Board under the provisions of Florida law.
 Notwithstanding the preceding, the neither party shall be liable for the negligent acts or omissions of the other. - 11.
 Modification.
 This Agreement sets forth the entire understanding of the parties with respect to the subject matter hereof, supersedes all existing agreements between them concerning such subject matter, and may be modified only by a written instrument duly executed by both parties. - 12.
 Notices.
-Any contractual notice required or permitted to be given hereunder shall be in writing and shall be sent to the party to whom it is to be given either (i) by US certified mail. return receipt requested, at the address of such party set forth above, or (ii) by any other means, including other means of US mail, email or private delivery services, provided receipt of the party to whom the notice is to be given is acknowledged or can be verified.
+Any contractual notice required or permitted to be given hereunder shall be in writing and shall be sent to the party to whom it is to be given either (i) by US certified mail, return receipt requested, at the address of such party set forth above, or (ii) by any other means, including als ć als other means of US mail, email or private delivery services, provided receipt of the party to whom the notice is to be given is acknowledged or can be verified.
 Any notice given pursuant to this paragraph shall be deemed given at the time of receipt thereof.